patrickdavey/AoC/2016/13/README.md

 Thus, reaching 7,4 would take a minimum of 11 steps (starting from your current location, 1,1).

 What is the fewest number of steps required for you to reach 31,39?

+How many locations (distinct x,y coordinates, including your starting location) can you reach in at most 50 steps?